Totalwarguy/myproject/README.md

 # myproject
 As Kanye West said:

-> :octopus:We're living the future so
+> :octopus: We're living the future so
 > the present is our past. :octopus: